Morgan Dollars (1878-1921, 2021-Date)

 The Morgan silver dollar is one of the most famous and highly collected U.S. coins of all time.
-Known as the "King of America's coins," it was minted in 90% silver from 1878-1904 and 1921, then once more – in 99.9% pure silver – in 2021.
-Littleton Coin Company is proud to offer a large assortment of these popular coins in a wide range of options.
+Known as the "King of America's coins," it was minted in 90% silver from 1878-1904 and 1921.
+In 2021, the U.S. Mint honored the 100th anniversary of the series' end by striking new Morgan dollars in 99.9% pure silver.
+The reintroduced classic proved incredibly popular and continues to date, although none were minted in 2022 due to limited supplies of silver.
+Littleton Coin is proud to offer a large assortment of Uncirculated and Proof Morgan silver dollars for sale.

-Finding Morgan silver dollars for sale from a source you can trust can sometimes be a challenge.
-With several simple ways to order, along with our expertise and unparalleled customer service, we aim to make coin collecting easy.
-At Littleton Coin, you can buy Morgan silver dollars with confidence, knowing every item has been closely inspected to ensure it meets our strict quality standards.
-Browse our selection below to add a special piece of American history to your collection.
+Finding Morgan dollars for sale from a source you can trust can be a challenge.
+But Littleton makes it easy with our extensive inventory, expert grading, strict quality standards and unparalleled customer service.
+You can buy with confidence, knowing each item has been closely inspected to ensure it meets our strict quality standards – and is backed by our 45-day Money Back Guarantee of Satisfaction.

 The Birth of the Morgan Silver Dollar

-To fully understand the historical significance of Morgan silver dollars, we must go back to the era of our nation's great gold and silver rushes – particularly 1859 and the great Comstock Lode...
+To fully understand the historical significance of Morgan silver dollar coins, we must look back to the era of our nation's great gold and silver rushes – particularly 1859 and the great Comstock Lode...

 America's Legendary Comstock Lode

 The soil turned out to be incredibly rich in silver, yielding $4,700 a ton!
-Over the next two decades, the Comstock Lode produced more than $300 million in precious metals – and that was in 19th-century dollars.
+Over the next two decades, the Comstock Lode produced more than $300 million in precious metals – and that was in 19th-century dollars, without adjusting for inflation.
 Today, the Comstock Lode of Nevada is known as the Queen of the Silver Strikes.
-It yielded incredible amounts of silver, and helped give rise to the Morgan silver dollar.
+It yielded incredible amounts of silver, and helped give rise to one of the Old West's most iconic symbols: the Morgan silver dollar.

-First-year Morgan dollars have an extra measure of interest and historical significance.
-Five years before the first Morgan silver dollars were struck, the Mint Act of February 1873 had stopped producing circulating Liberty Seated silver dollars in favor of gold dollars and silver Trade dollars primarily used in foreign trade.
+First-year Morgan dollars have an extra measure of collector interest and historical significance.
+Five years before the first Morgan silver dollars were struck, the Mint Act of February 1873 had ended production of circulating Liberty Seated silver dollars in favor of gold dollars and silver Trade dollars primarily used in foreign trade.
 Silver dollars made up less than one percent of circulating silver, so most people weren't affected.

 But silver mine owners were outraged.
-They lobbied and pressured their congressmen, and after five years of heated debate, Congress authorized the production of new silver dollars in 1878.
+They lobbied and pressured their congressmen.
+And after five years of heated debate, Congress authorized production of new silver dollars in 1878.

 George T. Morgan and the Goddess of Liberty

 The new silver dollar was named for its designer, the English-born assistant engraver at the Philadelphia Mint, George T. Morgan.
-Morgan searched for an American girl to represent Liberty, and his friend (and renowned landscape painter) Thomas Eakins suggested Anna Willess Williams, a fellow art student and schoolteacher.
+Morgan searched for an American girl to represent Liberty, and his friend (and renowned landscape painter) Thomas Eakins suggested a fellow art student and schoolteacher, Anna Willess Williams.

 At first, Williams was reluctant to pose for Morgan and insisted on strict secrecy.
 She sat for Morgan five times, and he later declared she had a nearly perfect profile.